MWyssy/gcp-project-replica-public/FAQS.md

 [Cloudskew](https://www.cloudskew.com/) has a free tier for one diagram and includes AWS icons.

 [AWS Icon set and Templates](https://aws.amazon.com/architecture/icons/) - AWS provide tools like icons and images for the services as well as a Powerpoint toolkit.
 This page also lists a number of diagramming tools.

+### Does everything have to be deployed as containers?

+No. It is worth using containers, orchestrated through Kubernetes in some form but you might feel that other deployment approaches are better suited for certain aspects of the service.